6707 HWY 431 S. Suite 103 Owen's Cross Roads, AL 35763

 Dental Crown

 A dental crown is also used to treat a significantly chipped tooth.
-However, unlike a dental veneer, the dental crown will cover the entire tooth like a cap.
-This is also a permanent solution that will protect the tooth from further damage and restore its strength and function.
+However, unlike a dental veneer, a dental crown will cover the entire tooth like a cap.
+This permanent solution will protect the tooth from further damage and restore its strength and function.
 Dr. Duling offers CEREC custom dental crowns.
-This means she can make and place your new crown in a single visit.
+She can make and place your new crown in a single visit.

 Root Canals